Lovrom8/RSMods/DLL/Framework/docs/hud-registry.md

    real consumer needs it, not before.
 2. **`MenuBinder`** — the menu-registration sibling of `HudBinder`/`CommandBinder`.
 Deliberately deferred until a real menu consumer (likely DropPedal) exists; do not build it speculatively.
-3. **Owner-scoped D3D callbacks** stay deleted (see `render-hooks.md`).
-They are structurally excluded from the external mod API (a raw device handle can't cross the ABI shim, and it forfeits the off-render-thread invariant) and revive **only** for an in-tree mod that owns device resources with an enable/disable lifecycle.
-The declarative surface above is the drawing API for everyone else.
+3. **Owner-scoped D3D callbacks** came back in a narrow form: per-frame and device-reset callbacks on `DrawRegistry` (`draw-registry.md` §8.7), for in-tree mods with render-side state (Ultrawide).
+They are still not a drawing API.
+A raw device handle stays out of the external mod API, and the declarative surface above is the drawing API for everyone else.
+See `render-hooks.md`.